bluesmoon/pngtocss/README.md

 See the src/ directory for the source code.

 It's written in C, and uses libpng and zlib.
 You'll need both of those to compile it.
-Also, I wrote it on MacOSX, so I installed the libraries using ports.
+Also, I wrote it on Mac OS X where the deps are included out of the box.
 You may need to play with the Makefile if you're using a different OS.
 Sorry, I don't have the time to test, but if you submit a pull request, I'll merge it.

 ## License: